Dashron/Roads/README.md

 ## Remove trailing slash
 **Middleware to kill the trailing slash on http requests**

+Exposes a single middleware function to remove trailing slashes in HTTP requests.
+This is done by redirecting the end user to the same route without the trailing slash.

-If used, any url that ends with a trailing slash will return a response object redirecting the client to the same url without the trailing slash (302 redirect with Location: [url_without_slash])
+When used, any url that ends with a trailing slash will immediately return a response object redirecting the client to the same url without the trailing slash (302 redirect with Location: [url_without_slash])

 ```JavaScript
 import { RemoveTrailingSlashMiddleware, Response, Road } from 'roads';